kabasset/kabasset/source/interests.rst

 Membrane Dynamics
    Assessing the dynamics of plasma membrane events in live cell fluorescence microscopy is of paramount interest to understand cell mechanisms.
-   In collaboration with UMR144, we develop methods to detect vesicle fusion events, and then estimate the associated dynamics in image sequences of total internal reflection fluorescence microscopy (TIRFM).
+   In collaboration with UMR144, we have developed methods to detect vesicle fusion events, and then estimate the associated dynamics in image sequences of total internal reflection fluorescence microscopy (TIRFM).
    Various dynamic models (including translation, diffusion and dissociation) are tested to classify the dynamics of each detected event.